Themezly/Documentation/pages/framework/elements/testimonials.md

 </a>
 </div>

-Testimonials element displays adjustable testimonials slider.
+Testimonials element displays adjustable testimonials as a grid or slider.
 Element popup contains following options;

 #### Defaults tab{.options-tab}
 1. __ Testimonials __ &nbsp;-&nbsp; Here you can add, remove and edit your testimonials.